Software-Development-Centre-GNE/SnC/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or want to add a new feature, create an issue or submit a pull request.

+- Clone the repository: `git clone https://github.com/Software-Development-Centre-GNE/SnC.git`
+- Open the project in Android Studio.
+- Build the project and run it on a device or emulator.
+- Connect to Firebase.
+- Configure your project and download dependencies.
+- Run the project.

 ## License